 EXAMPLE 1 EURM-020 is a certified reference material consisting of Hippoglossus hippoglossus (Atlantic halibut) fish powder from which the DNA can be extracted and used for fish identification methods using DNA-based techniques.
-During the certification process of EURM-020 it was proven that its DNA matches with multiple DNA sequences deposited in a database, which are linked to official vouchers of the well described fish species EXAMPLE 2.
-Reagents used for the identification of A and B antigen are CE marked according to the Regulation (EU) 2017/746 [3] and have the minimal potency as defined by WHO [38].
+During the certification process of EURM-020 it was proven that its DNA matches with multiple DNA sequences deposited in a database, which are linked to official vouchers of the well described fish species.
+EXAMPLE 2 Reagents used for the identification of A and B antigen are CE marked according to the Regulation examination calibration process that confers to an examining system the capability to provide values of a nominal property, and the examination reliability of each value, after having used the examining system with one or more examination standards under specified conditions

+(EU) 2017/746 [3] and have the minimal potency as defined by WHO [38].

-NOTE 2_The term "examination standard" and the definition has been taken from [36] entry 4.1.
+NOTE 2 The term "examination standard" and the definition has been taken from [36] entry 4.1.